Johnny1111111/Java/README.md

 # Sprint 2: Game
 1. A feature whereby when the game starts, the program rolls one die for each player to determine which player goes first.
 The result is used for the first move.
+(Done.
+Checked on Nov.21.2022)

-2. A feature whereby the current player is indicated on the display
+2. A feature whereby the current player is indicated on the display.
+(Done.
+Checked on Nov.21.2022)